supposedly/nutshell/README.md

 live.0, any.0, any.1, 0, any.2, live.0
 ```
 ...but what that actually results in, as shown in the second codeblock, is the auxiliary's being applied in the
-exact same fashion but *only* to the north.
-(In other words, the `none()` symmetry specifier affects only the
+exact same fashion, just *only* to the north.
+To actually change this behavior, include an exclamation mark after
-transformations applied to the auxiliaries inside it.)

-~~To actually rectify this, include an exclamation mark after the symmetry type's name:~~ **NOT YET IMPLEMENTED**
+the symmetry type's name:
 ```rb
 # Nutshell
 states: 5